mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 ### Implementation

 As first step, we need to handle some browser inconsistencies.
-Inside `public/app/scripts`, create a file called `adapter.js` and add the following content:
+Inside `public/app/scripts`, create a file called `adapter.js` and add the following content inside it:

 {% highlight javascript %}
 window.RTCPeerConnection = window.RTCPeerConnection || window.webkitRTCPeerConnection || window.mozRTCPeerConnection;